nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 ````
 `````

-The above changes are enough to update the BYOM example to the ultrasound segmentation application.<br>
+The above changes are enough to update the BYOM example to the ultrasound segmentation application.

 In general, when deploying your own AI models, you will need to consider the operators in the second branch.
 This example uses a pretty typical AI workflow: